 2) Lung function tests can reveal obstructive respiratory flow pattern (low FEV1/forced vital capacity [FVC]) with significant hyperinflation (increased total lung capacity [TLC], functional residual capacity [FRC], residual volume [RV], and RV/TLC ratio).
 Repeat spirometry at every visit and full pulmonary function testing on a yearly basis are recommended.

-3) Sputum microbiology (or less frequently bronchoalveolar lavage, throat swab): Bacterial infection is initially caused by Staphylococcus aureus or Haemophilus influenzae and later Pseudomonas aeruginosa (PsA).
+3) Sputum microbiology (or less frequently bronchoalveolar lavage, throat swab): Bacterial infection is initially caused by Staphylococcus aureus or Haemophilus influenzae and later by Pseudomonas aeruginosa (PsA).
 Less prevalent pathogens include Achromobacter xylosoxidans, Stenotrophomonas maltophilia, Aspergillus species, and Burkholderia cepacia complex.
 Sputum is usually sent for culture every 3 to 6 months and during pulmonary exacerbations.

 4) Laboratory tests: